2015 Symposium: Cognition as Computation: From Cybernetics to Neuropolitics

 11:00-12:30: Orit Halpern (History, the New School for Social Research and Lang College), "The Neuro-Political Condition"

-1:00 pm to 4:45 pm (Fri., 2/27)
+1:00 pm to 4:15 pm (Fri., 2/27)

-9:00 am to 4:45 pm (Sat., 2/28)
+9:00 am to 4:15 pm (Sat., 2/28)

 , Michel Foucault explains how the redefinition of life in terms of “biology” around 1800 not only implied that human beings were immersed in the natural world but also made that world of living beings intelligible in a radically new way.
 One could no longer look at living beings as instances of ideal forms or species; rather they had to be understood as participants in dynamic temporal processes.
 This amounted to a shift from concepts of stable form to concepts of dynamic formation, and from being to becoming.
 But Foucault’s account of “the biological turn” goes only so far in explaining why literate people agreed to imagine their world in these terms, especially since these terms were decidedly hostile to all the assumptions wrapped up in the concept of human exceptionalism.